thomasleveil/dockprom/README.md

 AlertManager can send notifications via email, Pushover, Slack, HipChat or any other system that exposes a webhook interface.
 A complete list of integrations can be found [here](https://prometheus.io/docs/alerting/configuration).

-You can view and silence notifications by accessing `http://<host-ip>:9093`.
+You can view and silence notifications by accessing `http://alertmanager.<compose project name>.<traefik default domain>`.

 The notification receivers can be configured in [alertmanager/config.yml](https://github.com/stefanprodan/dockprom/blob/master/alertmanager/config.yml) file.